 Some wells may be planned with inner strings in the reservoir liner to enable placement of fluid in the reservoir section.
 With temporary plugs in the reservoir liner, or directly in Inflow Control Devices (ICDs) and Screens, the operation can be carried out without the use of inner strings, which ultimately saves cost and rig time.

 Design is customized to each application, with a variety of nozzle diameters and material grades available.
-Dissolution time can vary from 3-25 days depending on requirements The inserts will fit both ICD and AICV screens.
+Dissolution time can be customized from a few hours to several days depending on requirements.

 Temporary isolation of the wellbore